ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-pick()                              | Forwards only specified attributes has_none()                          | Has one value if source has none, has no value if source has one. log_namespace()                     | Helps debug namespace issues
+fetch()                             | Fetches the current state of a store dataflow based on source events. pick()                              | Forwards only specified attributes has_none()                          | Has one value if source has none, has no value if source has one. log_namespace()                     | Helps debug namespace issues